 “I don’t know the subject of the interview personally, the cardiologist Dr Malhotra, but he has shared a very personal story regarding his mother’s vegetarianism and her health.
 It is rare that I read an article and think, I agree with everything that has been said.
 It is hard when a person adopts a certain diet for religious or ethical reasons to convince them, that from a health perspective maybe their diet is not as healthy as they believe.

 We are seeing increasing numbers of people changing their diets to be vegetarian or vegan.
 This article relates particularly to vegetarians of Asian background who eat that way because of religious beliefs.
-The patients’ levels of Vitamin B12, iron, Vitamin D and HbA1C (a 3-month glucose marker) are regularly tested for in the NHS, especially in areas of high Asian populations, because more often or not they are found to be low.
+The patients’ levels of Vitamin B12, iron, Vitamin D and HbA1C (a 3-month glucose marker) are regularly tested for in the NHS, especially in areas of high Asian populations, because more often or not the nutrient levels are found to be low and HbA1C high (showing poor glucose control).
 Imagine if other blood parameters were routinely tested or a functional interpretation of their blood tests were given?

 It’s not only a lack of important micronutrients, but the fact that many of these patients will also have elevated HbA1C, which shows that their consumption of high glycaemic carbohydrates is simply too high, and they are developing insulin resistance or have been formally diagnosed with Type 11 diabetes.